 One Sunday morning I took Tony out for a walk and there it was: a dent the size of a football in the right rear fender.
 I found out later she had backed the car into a street sign, too drunk to notice that her wheel had jumped the curb.
 My dad paid a biker they met in a bar to pound out the dent, but he refused to shell out for a paint job.
 So the contour returned to something like its original elegance, while the fender remained the color of Bondo putty.
 I wondered if she had creased the car deliberately, hoping for a new ride.
 If so, she learned my dad’s cheapness trumped his love.

 Looking back, I realize that my stepmother’s pattern of feeding and clothing Jan and me as if we were penniless reflected my father’s way of doling out money to Della for her home and her car.
-We lived in a posh ocean side neighborhood, in a sprawling house with panoramic views, but he spent almost nothing on upkeep of the building and vehicles.
+We lived in a posh oceanside neighborhood, in a sprawling house with panoramic views, but he spent almost nothing on upkeep of the building and vehicles.
 I would have commiserated with Della’s false impoverishment, except that my dad spared no expense on her clothes, their meals out, their entertainment, or their travels.
 It was just his cars, home, and kids he let go to hell.

 I don’t understand how my dad selected his priorities.
 He wanted Della to look fabulous when they entered casinos in Vegas, but did not care if they arrived in a jalopy.
 He had his values, and honored them, but cared little about what mattered to others.
 At his memorial, one of his colleagues called him a ‘brilliant theorist,’ but my dad never turned his intelligence toward keeping his family happy.
 He overlooked countless signs of abuse and neglect.
 More than once, as an adult, I told him some of the worst stories, and he appeared outraged.
 But a short time later he acted like he had never heard any of it.
 A master of denial, he refused to see what kind of woman he had forced to raise his children.

-At age fifteen, aware that I had grown stronger and more muscular than she, I confronted my stepmother.
+At age fifteen, aware that I had grown stronger and more muscular than her, I confronted my stepmother.
 We stood halfway down the narrow corridor that led from the foyer to the bedrooms.
 As usual, she was angry about something, and I watched her draw her right arm back, winding up to slap me soundly across the face.
 For the first time, I did not cringe.
 The fear I normally felt in front of Della evaporated.
 I grabbed her wrist and blocked her from striking me.
 She looked at my fist squeezing her forearm as if it were a leech on her skin.
 She swung even harder with her left hand.
 I grabbed that one, too, then pinned both her wrists against the wall behind her.
 Staring into her eyes, we shared an odd moment of poisonous intimacy.
 I had a lurching sensation of the world inverting; we both knew that our relationship was about to change.
 Then the spell broke, and I shouted into her face with a decade of resentment distilled into nine blunt words, like viper strikes.
 “YOU GODDAM BITCH!
 DON’T YOU EVER HIT ME AGAIN!!!”

 I shoved her aside and headed toward the front door.
 By the time I reached the exit she had ducked into the kitchen and grabbed a 10-inch carving knife.
 I turned in time to see her lunging toward me with the weapon overhead.
 My body reacted before my mind fully grasped the scene.
 I sprinted down the driveway into the street, yelling incoherent curses without looking back.
 I did not doubt she would stab me if she caught me.
 I pictured her hacking me with the silvery blade, desperate to retaliate against my sudden impudence, and the hundreds of times my father thwarted her desires.